-We’re always looking for new ways to eat potatoes, and the biggest hit of summer 2019 (as far as side dishes go) has definitely been our favorite Japanese potato salad—but Beijing-style potato salad may be the next spud-based superstar.
+We’re always looking for new ways to eat potatoes, and the biggest hit of last summer (as far as side dishes go) was definitely our favorite Japanese potato salad.
+We’re still gobbling it up this year, but Beijing-style potato salad may be the next spud-based superstar.

 First off, it’s not anything like the potato salad you normally find at a picnic or BBQ.
 Not only is there no mayo involved, there’s no boiling or cubing potatoes either.
 Instead, the spuds are shredded and quickly par-fried in a hot wok (in chile and garlic-infused oil) until only partially cooked, so they stay a little crunchy.
 They’re usually tossed with vinegar to finish.
 Some recipes also incorporate ingredients like sesame oil, rice wine, Sichuan peppercorn, and horseradish powder.
 The taste is sour, fresh, and spicy, and the texture is al dente, not ultra creamy.